-Prompt girls to share resources.
-Encourage girls to distribute a list of safety gear and supplies, and to determine which resources can be shared.
+Share resources.
+Encourage Girl Scouts to distribute a list of safety gear and supplies, and to determine which resources can be shared.

 Choose an appropriate area.
-Consider terrain, girl safety, public access, when choosing a location to cleanup.
+Consider terrain, safety, and public access, when choosing a location to cleanup.
 Work with local community groups that may offer clean up days as part of a larger community beautification project.
-Locations are restricted to a reasonable length as determined by age, nature of the terrain, physical condition of the girls, disabilities, weather conditions, and time of day.
-The location should always accommodate all girls.
+Locations are restricted to a reasonable length as determined by age, nature of the terrain, physical condition of the participants, disabilities, weather conditions, and time of day.
+The location should always accommodate the group.

 Assess safety of the clean-up area.
-Safety of the girls is of outmost concern during a cleanup.
-Be aware of the public that girls may encounter when cleaning up, traffic and the potential hazards listed above.
+Safety is of outmost concern during a cleanup.
+Be aware of the public that may be encountered when cleaning up, traffic and the potential hazards listed above.
 Consider extra safety precautions for areas where driver vision is restricted, such as curves in roads.
 Avoid areas with steep drop offs.
 Do not work or stand within 10 feet of the shoulder of the road.
 Follow all state Adopt A Highway safety rules when working along any roadsides.
 Ensure that the DOT (Department of Transportation), a land-management or similar agency is contacted during the planning stage to determine any restricted areas or if any permits are needed.
 First aider is required.
 If any part of the activity is located 30 minutes or more from emergency medical services, ensure the presence of a first aider with wilderness first-aid certification.

 Ensure that adults have a comprehensive understanding of the trip.
 Group members are trained to be observant of the area, surroundings, and fatigue of individuals.
 Instruction is given on the safety rules, such as staying together in a group, recognizing poisonous plants, and biting or stinging insects and ticks, respecting wild animals, and behaving effectively in emergencies.
-Ensure that girls, based on their level, know the safety precautions.
+Ensure that everyone knows the safety precautions, based on their level.

 Permission Slips: Cleanup projects require additional information included on permission slips.
-Parents must give expressed permission for the event including specific instructions on the location and environmental conditions.
-In the case of roadway cleanups, the permission slip must also include how close to the roadway the girls will be working (for example, girls will work no closer than within 10 feet of the roadway's shoulder).
+Parents/guardians must give expressed permission for the event including specific instructions on the location and environmental conditions.
+In the case of roadway clean- ups, the permission slip must also include how close to the roadway you will be working (for example, we will work no closer than within 10 feet of the roadway's shoulder).